-Programming Assignments
+Assignments

-There will be seven programming assignments throughout the quarter, all of which are to be done individually.
-Assignments are due at 11:59PM sharp on the dates specified on the course website, and are written and submitted electronically using the myth cluster of Unix workstations in the Gates Computer Science Building.
+There will be eight assignments throughout the quarter, all of which are to be done individually.
+Assignments are due at 11:59PM PST sharp on the dates specified on the course website, and are written and submitted electronically using the myth cluster of Unix workstations in the Gates Computer Science Building.
 These machines are accessible remotely from other machines such as your personal computer, and they are pre-installed with all software and tools used for labs and assignments.

-The course staff grades each assignment on functionality (is the program's behavior correct from an external perspective?) and style ("code review" - is the code clean, well-written and elegant?), and returns your grades to you electronically via email and via the course website.
+Assignments may consist of written portions and coding portions, and are graded and returned to you electronically via email and via the course website.
+The course staff grades each programming portion on functionality (is the program's behavior correct from an external perspective?) and style ("code review" - is the code clean, well-written and elegant?).
 Functionality is measured by how successfully the program executes on a comprehensive set of test cases.
 We create our test suite by working from the original program specification to identify a list of expected behaviors and write a test case for each.
 We use the autotester to run a submission on each test and award points for each successful result.
 Thus, the resulting functionality score is a direct reflection of how much observably correct behavior your program exhibited.
 This process is completely automated; the grader does not search your code to find bugs and deduct for them, nor do they appraise the code and award points for tasks that are attempted or close to correct.

 Style is measured via several quality metrics (such as building cleanly, cleanly running under Valgrind, etc.) as well as a code review by the course staff.
+The style guide on the assignments page of the course website outlines further guidelines.
 Your style score is mapped to the following scale; from past experience, most grades will be ok.

 - + An outstanding job; reflects code that is notably clean, elegant and readable, and could be used as course example code for good style. - ok A good job; reflects code that demonstrates solid effort and is fairly successful at meeting expectations, but also has opportunities for improvement. - Has larger problems, but shows some effort and understanding.
 There were either large concerns, or a multitude of smaller concerns, in the submission. - Shows little effort and does not represent passing work.
-The work is incomplete or quite non-functional.

-0 No work submitted, or barely any changes from the starter assignment.
+The work is incomplete or quite non-functional. - 0 No work submitted, or barely any changes from the starter assignment.